Ready for discharge?

 - Feeling of being a burden to informal caregivers

-Waring et al. (2016) (here) undertook the third detailed qualitative study of the discharge process.
-They studied the discharge of people admitted after stroke or hip fracture in two different settings, a small district hospital and a large three-hospital NHS organisation.
-They interviewed a whole range of professionals from various organisations and interviewed patients and family carers.
-The focus of the study was on risks associated with the discharge process, the suggested immediate causes, and the suggested distal, systemic causes.
-The study was interested in the reported perceptions and did not investigate any incidents.
+Waring et al. (2016) undertook the third detailed qualitative study of the discharge process.
+They studied the discharge of people admitted after stroke or hip fracture in two different settings: a small district hospital and a large three-hospital NHS organisation.
+They interviewed a wide range of professionals from various organisations, as well as patients and family carers.

 The safety risks associated with discharge fell into four groups:

-- Medicines, their provision, instructions, education and use were a second area of concern
+- Medicines, their provision, instructions, education and use, were a second area of concern.

-- Infection, both being discharged with active infection and acquiring an infection after discharge was a third area of concern
+- Infection, both being discharged with active infection and acquiring an infection after discharge, was a third area of concern.

 The people interviewed for this study identified five areas of immediate causation:

-- Inadequate assessment of a person’s readiness for discharge’.
-This took many forms including
+- Inadequate assessment of a person’s readiness for discharge.
+This took many forms, including

 - doctors not taking sufficient notice of information given by others, family and professionals,

-- doctors only focusing on the primary disease paying limited or no attention to other diseases present, and
+- doctors only focusing on the primary disease, paying limited or no attention to other diseases present, and

 - failure to finish diagnostic testing.